Big Apple – Columbia, South Carolina

 South Carolina | SC Picture Project | Richland County Photos | Big Apple

-The building was added to South Carolina’s National Register of Historic Places on August 28, 1979.
-Just a few years later, the Big Apple was moved from its original location on 1318 Park Street to the corner of Hampton and Park streets and purchased by the Historic Columbia Foundation.
-Although the the building underwent extensive renovations, it still retains many of its original features such as the dome ceiling, horseshoe arches, and stained glass windows.
+In the 1908s, the Big Apple was moved from its original location at 1318 Park Street to the corner of Hampton and Park streets.
+Purchased by the Historic Columbia Foundation in 1993, it now hosts weddings and events.
+Although the building has undergone extensive renovations, it retains many of its original features such as the domed ceiling, horseshoe arches, and stained glass windows.

 You may not use them in any form without written consent.

 SCIWAY does not provide contact information for photographers.